-- Name and contact information of the young or new worker's supervisor. - The employer's and young or new worker's rights and responsibilities under the WCA and OHS Regulation, including the reporting of unsafe conditions and the right to refuse unsafe work. - Workplace health and safety procedures, such as what to do if a spill occurs. - Hazards to which the young or new worker may be exposed such as physical or verbal aggression. - Working alone or in isolation "procedures" in the clinic. - Violence in the workplace including responding to verbally aggressive patients. - Location and use of personal protective equipment. - Location of first aid facilities and summoning for first aid. - Reporting illnesses and injuries sustained at work. - Emergency procedures, including an office fire, flood, or power loss. - Instruction and demonstration of the young or new worker's job duties. - The office's health and safety program. - Workplace Hazardous Materials Information System requirements. - Contact information for the health and safety committee or the worker health and safety representative, as applicable to the workplace (See Section 12).
+- Name and contact information of the young or new worker's supervisor. - The employer's and young or new worker's rights and responsibilities under the WCA and OHS Regulation, including the reporting of unsafe conditions and the right to refuse unsafe work. - Workplace health and safety procedures, such as what to do if a spill occurs. - Hazards to which the young or new worker may be exposed such as physical or verbal aggression. - Working alone or in isolation in the office. - Violence in the workplace including responding to verbally aggressive patients. - Location and use of personal protective equipment. - Location of first aid facilities and summoning for first aid. - Reporting illnesses and injuries sustained at work. - Emergency procedures, including an office fire, flood, or power loss. - Instruction and demonstration of the young or new worker's job duties. - The office's health and safety program. - Workplace Hazardous Materials Information System requirements. - Contact information for the health and safety committee or the worker health and safety representative, as applicable to the workplace (See Section 12).

 The employer must keep a record of all young and new worker orientation training.
+Records can be destroyed for workers who no longer are employed at the office (e.g., retire).

-WorkSafeBC - WCA, Part 2, Division 4, Section 21

-WorkSafeBC - Health care & social services
+WorkSafeBC - WCA, Part 2, Division 4, Section 21 WorkSafeBC - OHS Regulation, Part 3, Section 3.22-3.25 WorkSafeBC - Health care & social services \bigcirc